Roses29/My-data-portfolio/README.md

 Data source: [Our World in Data](https://ourworldindata.org/co2-and-greenhouse-gas-emissions)

-The project can be accessed by clicking on the following link <a href="My-data-portfolio/VIsualization CO2.pdf" target="_blank">PDF.</a>
+The project can be accessed by clicking on the following link: (https://roses29.github.io/my-data-portfolio/VIsualization CO2.pdf)

 ### Course projects (from MIT's Data Science and Machine Learning online course)